khaors/geocompr/main.md

 <p class="caption">(\#fig:urban-facet)Faceted map showing the top 30 largest 'urban agglomerations' from 1950 to 2030 based on population projects by the United Nations.</p>
 </div>

+The preceding code chunk demonstrates key features of facetted maps created with **tmap**:

+- Shapes that do not have a facet variable are repeated (the countries in `world` in this case).
+- The `by` argument which varies depending on a variable (`year` in this case).
+- `nrow`/`ncol` setting specifying the number of rows and columns that facets should be arranged into.

+In addition to their utility for showing changing spatial relationships, facet maps are also useful as the foundation for animated maps (see \@ref(animated-maps)).

 ### Inset maps

 The role of spatial visualizations is to provide an information in the most accessible form.